ihgalis/TweetScraper/README.md

 E.g.: `scrapy crawl TweetScraper -a query=foo -a crawl_user=True`

+# Usage with Docker #
+Before you start through the entire setup process think about where you want to store the data.
+This fork is designed that you go straight ahead with MongoDB and Docker.
+You can start the crawler directly or within a Docker container.

+For the purpose of a Docker container I have created a Dockerfile which can be used to build your own Image.

+1. Build your Image

+        cd /to/your/project/
+        docker build -t tweetscrape

+2. Start the scraper inside docker

+        docker run -d \
+        --name tweet_scraper \
+        -v /path/on/your/host/with/gitclone:/home/tweetscraper/ \
+        tweetscraper:latester \
+        crapy crawl TweetScraper -a query="example #fun"

+If you want to debug your container just delete the -d from your command and see it's output in your console.

 # Acknowledgement #
 Keeping the crawler up to date requires continuous efforts, we thank all the [contributors](https://github.com/jonbakerfish/TweetScraper/graphs/contributors) for their valuable work.